-Rebekah Lee is a Senior Lecturer at the History Department, Goldsmiths, University of London.
-Her research interests concern the social and cultural history of modern South Africa, and the history of health and medicine in sub-Saharan Africa, and curricular and pedagogical issues at all levels of history education.
+Rebekah’s research interests concern the social and cultural history of modern South Africa, and the history of health and medicine in sub-Saharan Africa, and curricular and pedagogical issues at all levels of history education.
 Rebekah’s most recent publication is Health, Healing and Illness in African History published by Bloomsbury in 2021.
 She is an editor of the interdisciplinary Journal of Southern African Studies.
 Rebekah is currently completing the manuscript of her latest book, Death and Memory in Modern South Africa.

 Rebekah joined the Council in 2020.
 You can read more from her on the RHS blog, Historical Transactions.

 Emily Robinson is a Reader in British Studies at the University of Sussex and a historian of modern Britain, specialising in political ideas, identities, emotions and traditions.
 Recent publications include The Language of Progressive Politics in Modern Britain (Palgrave Macmillan, 2017) and articles in the Historical Journal, Twentieth Century British History, Rethinking History and Journal of the History of Ideas.
 She is currently co-authoring An Emotional History of Brexit Britain with Jonathan Moss and Jake Watts.

 Emily joined the Council in 2020.
 You can read more from her on the RHS blog, Historical Transactions.

 Thomas Otte is Professor of Diplomatic History in the School of History, University of East Anglia.
 He is the author or editor of some eighteen books, among them July Crisis: How the World Descended into War, Summer 1914 (CUP, 2014), and Statesman of Europe: A Life of Sir Edward Grey (Allen Lane, 2020).